Blogs

-Having procedures in place for workplace evacuations is part of what employers should do to keep their employees safe in case of emergencies.
-“Accounting for all employees after an emergency evacuation has been completed” is one of the Department of Labor’s minimum requirements for an emergency action plan (EAP).
+Having procedures in place for workplace evacuations is part of what employers should do to ensure their employees’ safety in the event of an emergency.
+One of the Department of Labor’s minimum requirements for an emergency action plan (EAP) is “Accounting for all employees after an emergency evacuation has been completed.”
 However, the manner in which an employer should perform this accounting is not specified.
-In this blog, we will provide 7 of the most popular ways we have seen employers check for missing employees.
+Safety and security professionals often have to determine the most effective method on their own, considering a range of factors such as facility type, size, infrastructure, and number of employees.
+In this blog, we outline seven of the most popular ways we have seen employers check for missing employees.

 1. Paper Roster

-Paper rosters do have a key advantage of simplicity, needing only a pen and paper to operate.
-However, they are inherently slow, especially if any employees goes to the wrong evacuation station.
+Paper rosters have a key advantage of simplicity, needing only a pen and paper to operate.
+However, they are inherently slow and prone to error, especially if any employee goes to the wrong evacuation station.
 Also, how many evacuation captains are going to wait around for their roster to finish printing with a real fire in the building?

 2. Electronic Roster

-Taking this adapted paper roster method into the 21st century, we can elevate the paper list using web technologies.
-The occupancy is pulled from the security system and is published electronically.
+Adapting the traditional roster method for the 21st century, we can enhance the paper list using web technologies.
+In this method, occupancy data is retrieved from the security system and published electronically.
 Options here include:

 3. Badge Scanning

-Using your security badge to quickly scan employees outside the facility can be an improved solution over paper rosters if implemented correctly.
-But there are many ways to electronically scan badges, including:
+Using security badges to quickly scan employees outside the facility can be an improved solution over paper or electronic rosters if implemented correctly.
+There are many ways to electronically scan badges, including:

-These are easiest to use if a campus or facility has a solid network infrastructure.
+These methods are easiest to use if a campus or facility has a solid network infrastructure.
 This allows evacuation captains to quickly access the occupancy list through a web page.
-However, if a catastrophic emergency occurs, like the 2011 Southwest blackout, where all power and cellular data goes out, this type of system still can leave planners without critical data about their users.
+However, if a catastrophic emergency occurs, like the 2011 Southwest blackout, where all power and cellular data goes out, this type of system still can leave security professionals without critical data about their users.

 4. Biometrics